Aymen-XH/Smtp-Checker/README.md

 - Ensure that you have the necessary permissions to run the executable and access the specified input file.
 - Use this tool responsibly and only on servers that you have explicit permission to test.

-**Disclaimer:** This tool is provided as-is without any warranties.
-Use at your own risk.

 ---